-Established in 1902, it grew from a water well and switch on the Choctaw, Oklahoma and Texas Railroad.
+Established in 1902, it grew from a stop on the Choctaw, Oklahoma and Texas Railroad.
 It was once known as the "uplift city" because of a ladies undergarment factory.
 It also was the former site of World War II German prisoner-of-war camp.
-Now the town is a trade center for surrounding farms and ranches.
+Now the town is a center for surrounding farms and ranches.
 Murals along Main Street (old U.S. 66) depict the history of city and area.

 Plan your Texas trip then take your Passport with you.